ryanlovett/nbnovnc/README.md

 ## Installation

 ### Install Dependencies
-The extension requires [nbserverproxy](https://github.com/jupyterhub/nbserverproxy) and currently uses an opinionated VNC environment comprised of TightVNC server, noVNC, supervisord, and websockify 0.8.0 for python2.
+The extension requires [nbserverproxy](https://github.com/jupyterhub/nbserverproxy) and currently uses an opinionated VNC environment comprised of TightVNC server, noVNC, supervisord, and websockify.

 On Debian/Ubuntu:
 ```
 apt install tightvncserver novnc websockify supervisor xinit
 ```

+#### websockify compatibility
+nbnovnc requires websockify version 0.8.0 for python2.
+There is a bug in websockify 0.8.0 under python3 which has since been addressed in websockify master.
+However, nbnovnc is not yet compatible with websockify master.

 ### Install nbnovnc